Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

 \subsubsection{Double gyre}

-Figure~\ref{fig:cluster:Gyre1} shows the positions of particles in the double gyre at the end of the simulation for Stokes numbers $S=0.1$ (left), $S=1$ (middle) and $S=10$ (right) for particles that are lighter than the fluid with $R=7/9$.
+Figure~\ref{fig:cluster:Gyre1} shows the positions of particles in the double gyre at the end of the simulation for Stokes numbers $S=0.1$ (left), $S=1$ (middle) and \revb{$S=3$} (right) for particles that are lighter than the fluid with $R=7/9$.
 Figure~\ref{fig:cluster:Gyre2} shows the same for denser-than-fluid particles with $R=11/9$.
-Upper figures show final positions when computing particle trajectories without history term while lower figures use the full MRE.
+When comparing the two particle types, it is immediately seen in all figures that lighter-than-fluid particles tend to be drawn to the vortex centers, while heavier than fluid particles are more likely to be ejected from the vortex cores~\cite{Haller2008}.
+Upper figures show final positions when computing particle trajectories without history term while lower figures use the full MRE with the BHT.
 Table~\ref{tab:diff} shows the average relative distance~\eqref{eq:distance} between the final position of particles computed with and without BHT.

-For the lighter-than-fluid particle with $R=7/9$ and a small Stokes number of $S=0.1$, there is little visible impact from the history term.
-However, for $S=1$, neglecting the BHT leads to much more pronounced clustering, although the patterns that form are still broadly similar.
-For $S=10$, finally, clustering patterns also show significant qualitative differences.
-The main reason is that ignoring the BHT causes a large number of particles to escape the double gyre (note the different scaling of the y-axis in the right compared to the middle and left figure).
-This agrees with the findings of Candelier et al.~\cite{CandelierEtAl2004}, who found that ignoring the BHT when simulating particles in a vortex flow leads to an overestimation of ejection.
+For the lighter-than-fluid particle with $R=7/9$ (Figure \ref{fig:cluster:Gyre1}) and a small Stokes number of $S=0.1$, there is little visible impact from the history term.
+However, for $S=1$ \revb{and $S=3$}, neglecting the BHT leads to much more pronounced clustering, although the patterns that form are still broadly similar. \revb{For the case $S=3$ without BHT, we observe particles leaving the initial rectangle $M$, see Table~\ref{tab:leakage}.} This agrees with the findings of Candelier et al.~\cite{CandelierEtAl2004}, who found that ignoring the BHT when simulating particles in a vortex flow leads to an overestimation of ejection.
 This could be problematic in many cases, one example being sorting particles by Stokes number using their different separation characteristics~\cite{TallapragadaEtAl2008}.